jameslintaylor/PopSwift/README.md

-## PopSwift
+## PopSwift ☺️
-*µframework wrapping facebook's pop framework for more pleasant use in Swift ☺️*
+*µframework wrapping facebook's pop framework for more pleasant use in Swift*

 ### Installation (Carthage)
 Add this to your Cartfile: